bigwiv/Biopython-cn/chr6.rst

     FAADDATSQAKAAFDSLTAQATEMSGYAWALVVLVVGATVGIKL...SRA COATB_BPIF1/22-73

 What if you wanted to select by column?
-Those of you who have used the NumPy matrix or array objects won°Øt be surprised at this - you use a double index.
+Those of you who have used the NumPy matrix or array objects won‚Äôt be surprised at this - you use a double index.

 .. code:: verbatim